Yaosaur/yaosaur.github.io/A Happy Dot/README.md

 ## Where To Play

-The game can be played at
+The game can be played by clicking [here](https://yaosaur.github.io/a_happy_dot)

 ## Contribution Guidelines

 Currently not accepting any new feature suggestions for this game.

-If you notice a bug while playing, please report it to
+If you notice a bug while playing, please report it [here](https://github.com/Yaosaur/yaosaur.github.io/issues)

 ## Credits